CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 **Nothing Happens** — If the modified result is greater than the character’s corruption point total, nothing happens.

-**The Character Taps** — If the modified result is equal to the character’s corruption point total **or** one less than the character’s corruption point total, the is very tempted but does _not_ fail the corruption check.
+**The Character Taps** — If the modified result is equal to the character’s corruption point total **or** one less than the character’s corruption point total, the character is very tempted but does _not_ fail the corruption check.
 If the character is untapped, tap the character.

 **The Character is Eliminated** — If the modified result is less than character’s corruption point total by two or more, the character _fails_ the corruption check and is eliminated (i.e., remove him from play) and you must discard any non-follower cards he controls.